 I was born with my twin sister, in Singapore in 1968.
 At the time, my father was in the RAF and we returned to England when I was five months of age.
 A brother soon followed.
 My parents were both teachers and I grew up surrounded by education and sport.
 My father was head of P.E at a large state high school and we trailed around after Dad, spending winters at football grounds and summers, at the cricket club.

 I grew up in Harrow, North West London and studied English & Philosophy at Swansea University in Wales.
-My time at Swansea was one of the happiest periods of my life, where I studied, played Lacrosse, danced the night away, read philosophical novels and lived by the beach.
+My time at Swansea was one of the happiest periods of my life, where I discovered Philosophy, played Lacrosse, danced the night away, read philosophical novels and lived by the beach.
 What more could one ask for in life?

 In 2001, I returned to university and completed a Graduate Diploma in Law at University Technology of Sydney.
 I found law, simply fascinating and it has helped my work enormously.
 I have worked in publishing, administration, marketing, document control and policy writing, as well as legal research.
 I am basically a wordsmith who loves helping people with their documents, in any shape or form.

 For over twenty five years I have been a student of the teachings of Paramahansa Yogananda (1893 – 1952), an Indian saint who teaches that there is an underlying harmony amongst all religions.
-I meditate daily using his meditation techniques and strive imperfectly, to put his liberating truths and ideals into practice.
+I meditate daily using his meditation techniques and strive to put his liberating truths and ideals into practice.
 Without the guidance and inspiration of his teachings, I would not be who I am today.